 RefWorks is a web-based bibliography and database manager that allows users to import citations from databases, produce bibliographies in a variety of citation styles (e.g. MLA, APA, Chicago, etc), format in-text references or footnotes, and create personal databases of citations.

 Coverage: 1995 - present

 Includes the examination papers of the centralized undergraduate courses of the Chinese University of Hong Kong from 1995 onwards.
-This database has been merged into the new LibrarySearch.
+This database has been merged into the LibrarySearch.
 It is also searchable under the “Exam Papers” tab on the CUHK Library website.

 The Academic Film Archive of North America is an institution in the U.S. dedicated to documenting the history of this endangered film genre.
 It also documents and archives historically important films not specifically in the academic genre, including anthropological, ethnographic, and medical subjects.

 The Academy Film Archive, established in 1991, holds over 190,000 items, including all of the Academy Award-winning films in the Best Picture category, all the Oscar-winning documentaries and many Oscar-nominated films in all categories.

 The Black Film Center/Archive was established in 1981 as the first archival repository dedicated to collecting, preserving, and making available historically and culturally significant films by and about black people.